rwbl/lcd-custom-char-maker/README.md

 * lcdcustomcharmaker.zip contains the application, sample characters and examples.

 ## Install
-Unpack lcdcustomcharmaker.zip in a folder of choice.
-From the source/objects folder, run the Java jar lcdcustomcharmaker.jar:
+From the source/Objects folder, run the Java jar **lcdcustomcharmaker.jar**
 ```
 java -jar lcdcustomcharmaker.jar
 ```

+**Notes:**
+* The full B4J source code is included (folder source).
-Note: An example batch file "run8.bat" to run under Windows is included.
+* An example batch file "run8.bat" to run under Windows is included.
 Ensure to set the path to the JDK8 folder.
+* There is also a "run11.bat" for running with openJDK11 - might require to recompile first with B4J using openJDK11.

 ## Example Coding Custom Character Battery